 The maximum time allowed for transfer students who need less than the full course requirements will be determined based on 70% of the scheduled hours.
-Students who have not completed the course within the maximum timeframe will be terminated.
+Students who have not completed the course within the maximum timeframe will become a cash pay student or will be terminated.